UNITED NATIONS COMMAND – REAR

 - UNC-R must be multinational

-- The US and Japan must mutually designate bases for use by UNC Member Nations
+- The US and Japan must mutually designate bases for use by UN Sending States

 - UNC designated bases must fly the UN flag

-- UNC-R must exercise the use of those bases by Sending States
+- UNC-R must exercise the use of those bases by UN Sending States

 The UNC agreement allows for UN bases in Japan to provide logistics support.
 UNC-R is required to notify the Japanese Ministry of Foreign Affairs that activity under the agreement is taking place, but the agreement is the approval authority.

-A requirement of the agreement between UNC and the Government of Japan is to exercise it, which the UNC-R achieves by exercising the use of the seven current UN/U.S. bases by UNC Sending States.
+A key requirement of the SOFA is to exercise it, which the UNC-R achieves by exercising the use of the seven current UN/U.S. bases by UN Sending States.
 These nations regularly send ships, aircraft and personnel to UN bases in Japan, under the UN flag.
 By doing so, Sending States are able to rehearse the procedures necessary to conduct missions during a contingency and to enable U.S. Forces Japan (USFJ) to enhance their preparedness to support Sending State Forces which would either transit through or operate from Japan.
 All logistic support for visiting Sending State Forces is provided by USFJ.
 As such, USFJ is a key partner and enabler.

 The current active signatories to the UNC agreement are Australia, Canada, France, Italy, New Zealand, Philippines, Thailand, Turkey, the United Kingdom, Japan and the United States.